 Many fresh expressions of church take as their starting point in worship points of familiarity to those they are seeking to serve.
-A new midweek congregation serving the elderly may begin with the
+A new midweek congregation serving the elderly may begin with the Book of Common Prayer.
+An all age after school gathering may begin with a

-16 Common Worship, Preface, ix
+17 Common Worship, Preface, ix

-17 Patterns of Worship, MSC p.117
+18 Patterns of Worship, MSC p.117

-Book of Common Prayer.
-An all age after school gathering may begin with a "shape" which is more like a school assembly.
+"shape" this is more like a school assembly.
 A deanery youth congregation may adopt the styles and patterns of a larger Christian festival within a particular tradition.

-However each fresh expression of church will find itself in the early years of its life on a journey to growth and maturity.
-These years are therefore likely to be a period of formation and change and will therefore entail experiment and reflection as a new community engages with its context, finds faith together and engages creatively with different parts of the Christian tradition.
+However, each fresh expression of church will find itself in the early years of its life on a journey to growth and maturity.
+These years are therefore likely to be a period of formation and change and will entail experiment and reflection as a new community engages with its context, finds faith together and engages creatively with different parts of the Christian tradition.